Network Tracing¶

 LogMicromegasNet fires repeatedly with the same (inner, outer) pair¶

-- Symptom: a diagnostic log line repeats at runtime with the same inner/outer connection name+direction.
+- Symptom: a diagnostic log line repeats at runtime with the same inner/outer connection name+direction (visible at

-- Cause: a real re-entry path — the inner scope opens while the outer is still active.
+VeryVerbose). - Cause: a real re-entry path — the inner scope opens while the outer is still active.
+Same name + same direction is silently absorbed (no log); the log fires only when the names differ or the directions disagree.

 - Fix: identify the call path.
-If the inner work shouldn't be attributed (demo, replay), add
+If the inner work shouldn't be attributed (demo, replay, server-side simulation), add

-PostLogin,OnRep_*calling into game code) is a re-entry candidate.
+PostLogin,OnRep_*calling into game code, RPC dispatch from insideFlushNet, NAK handling from insideReceivedRawPacket) is a re-entry candidate.

 NetConnectionEndEvent.bit_size much smaller than sum(net.packet_*_bits)¶